ruby-bench/ruby-bench/readme.md

 Collecting and displaying benchmarks for Rubies and popular gems.

 See http://samsaffron.com/archive/2013/12/11/call-to-action-long-running-ruby-benchmark for further information.
+Also see http://community.miniprofiler.com/t/initial-notes-about-the-ui-and-api-project/193 for initial thoughts on the API/UI project.

 How to install and run
 ----------------------